 This level of activity has been shown to have clear health benefits, including lowering the risk of dying at an early age and lowering the chance of getting or dying from certain types of cancer.
 Higher amounts of physical activity may be even better for lowering cancer risk.
 For people who are not active or just starting a physical activity program, activity levels below the recommended levels can still help your health, especially your heart.

 The amount and intensity of activity can then be increased slowly over time.
 Most children and young adults can safely do moderate and/or vigorous activities without checking with their doctors.
-But men older than 40 years, women older than 50 years, and people with chronic illnesses or risk factors for heart disease should check with their doctors before starting a vigorous activity program.
+People with chronic illnesses, risk factors for heart disease or older adults should check with their doctors before starting a vigorous activity program.